 Nat and Aaron believe that business can be an extension of who you are and what you believe.
 Here are some of the principles we live by each day:

 There’s a reason that Nat, Aaron and the rest of the GrandyOats family still spread the word from a van plastered with peace signs and bumper stickers.
 The “Oatswagon” reminds us that the ideals that inspired our journey are essential to keeping us on course in the years ahead.

 GrandyOats has made a promise to its family of workers and to YOU.
 These REAL GRANOLAS plan on always keepin’ it real.

-We are proud to say that this custom-designed solar system will power 100% of our energy needs.
-That means our ovens, our computers, our forklifts, our lights, our heating, and our cooling will be powered entirely by the sun.
+We're proud that this custom-designed solar system powers our ovens, our computers, our forklifts, our lights, our heating, and our cooling.
 Yes, that means no carbon fuel on the premises!